Exploring the presence of a fifth force at the Galactic Center: Yukawa correction to Newtonian force

-As stated in the previous section, the inclusion of the 1PN acceleration in the equations of motion implies an additional assumption, i.e., that any correction to the GR expression is subleading with respect to Eq.~\eqref{1pn} and hence negligible in our fit.
-In order to show this, we compare our results obtained using Eq.~\eqref{1pn} with the analytical expressions derived in the literature for some specific theories.
+As stated in the previous section, the inclusion of the 1PN acceleration in the equations of motion implies an additional assumption; namely, that any correction to the GR expression is subleading with respect to Eq.~\eqref{1pn} and, hence, negligible in our fit.
+To show this, we compared our results obtained using Eq.~\eqref{1pn} with the analytical expressions derived in the literature for some specific theories.

-\cite{Alves:2023cuo} derived the 1PN acceleration in massive Brans-Dicke theory, which results in exactly the same expression as Eq.~\eqref{1pn}, as long as one identifies $\alpha = a_1/2$, where $a_1 = 2 \varphi/(2 \omega_0 + 3)$, and sets the reduced mass $\eta = 0$, which is clearly a good approximation for the SgrA$^*$-S$2$ system.
+\cite{Alves:2023cuo} derived the 1PN acceleration in massive Brans-Dicke theory, which results in exactly the same expression as Eq.~\eqref{1pn}, as long as we identify $\alpha = a_1/2$, where $a_1 = 2 \varphi/(2 \omega_0 + 3)$, and set the reduced mass to $\eta = 0$, which is clearly a good approximation for the SgrA$^*$-S$2$ system.

 In \cite{Tan:2024wuk} an analytical expression for the 1PN acceleration in $f(R)$ gravity is obtained and reported in their Eq.~$(17)$.
-We used this expression to show that our upper limits on $\alpha$ are not affected by this difference in the 1PN expansion, at least when the uncertainty on $\alpha$ is the smallest, that is, for $\lambda = 3 \cdot 10^{13}\, \rm m$.
-In Figure~\ref{fig:alpha_fR} the comparison between the posteriors is reported, showing that the upper limit on $\alpha$ is only changed by a factor $2$ when the full expression for $f(R)$ gravity is used.
+We used this expression to show that our upper limits on $\alpha$ are not affected by this difference in the 1PN expansion, at least when the uncertainty on $\alpha$ is the smallest (i.e., for $\lambda = 3 \cdot 10^{13}\, \rm m)$.
+In Fig.~\ref{fig:alpha_fR}, the comparison between the posteriors is reported, showing that the upper limit on $\alpha$ is only changed by a factor of $2$ when the full expression for $f(R)$ gravity is used.

-\cite{Tan:2024wuk} also showed that the use of a multiple-star fit (specifically including S$2$, S$29$ and S$55$) with the $1$PN acceleration for $f(R)$ gravity derived in Eq.~$(17)$, could potentially break the degeneracy between $M$ and $\alpha$ in the large $\lambda$ limit, producing a stringent upper limit on the fifth force intensity also for $\lambda > 10^{15}\, \rm m$.
+\cite{Tan:2024wuk} also showed that the use of a multiple-star fit (specifically including S$2$, S$29,$ and S$55$) with the $1$PN acceleration for $f(R)$ gravity derived in Eq.~$(17)$ could potentially break the degeneracy between $M$ and $\alpha$ in the large $\lambda$ limit.
+This could produce a stringent upper limit on the fifth force intensity for $\lambda > 10^{15}\, \rm m$ as well.

-In addition, in \cite{Losada:2024wdd} it is shown that combining S$2$ motion with S$62$ lensing observations can also potentially break the degeneracy between the parametrized PN parameters $\beta$ and $\gamma$.
-We leave the multi-star analysis for future work.
+In addition, \cite{Losada:2024wdd} demonstrated that combining S$2$ motion with S$62$ lensing observations can also potentially break the degeneracy between the parametrized PN parameters $\beta$ and $\gamma$.
+However, we leave a multi-star analysis for a future work.